Tag Archives: freezing

 There’s nothing worse than having your trip cancelled before it even began.
 If you’re planning on going to your snowy destination through a series of air and land transportation, it’s best to purchase the tickets beforehand and don’t leave things to chance.
 Not only would buying your tickets be cheaper, but it would ensure that you have guaranteed seats.

 And, if you’re planning on driving towards your destination, make sure that your car undergoes a tune-up to lessen the risk of it breaking down in the middle of the road.
+Oftentimes, you can bring your car to the dealership you purchased from like Medina GM Automall (or a similar one in your local area) to provide service to your vehicle.
+As safety is paramount, you could also consider leasing a vehicle that is more appropriate for the weather to drive to your destination.
 If you do plan on bringing your car (or renting an RV to serve as your transportation and your accommodation), make sure to bring an ice scraper or shovel, as snow can pile up on and around your vehicle very quickly.

 The Accommodation: